- Connect with decision makers;

 - Make sure they know your capabilities.

 Be sure to read all the way to the end to get our Five Tips on Building Good Relationships with Contracting Officers as well as our infographic on the Dos and Don’ts of Communicating for Public Sector Growth!
+If you’re ready to propel your small business’ public sector growth strategy, then learn more about our online course, Proposals That Win.

 How Small Business Owners Can Build Relationships for Government Contracting